 Concord, NH – The New Hampshire Department of Health and Human Services, Division of Public Health Services (DPHS) announced today that the City of Concord Water Treatment, the Laconia Water Works, and the Lebanon Water Department have been awarded a Water Fluoridation Quality Award from the U.S. Centers for Disease Control and Prevention (CDC).
 Fluoridation is the adjustment of the level of fluoride, a form of the element fluorine, in drinking water to an amount that is effective for preventing tooth decay.

-(Left to right) Dave Brennan, Superintendent, Concord Water Treatment; Floyd Dungelman, Manager, Laconia Water Works; Jim Ayers, Superintendent, Lebanon Water Department
+(Left to right) Dave Brennan, Superintendent, Concord Water Treatment; Floyd Dungelman, Manager, Laconia Water Works; Jim Angers, Superintendent, Lebanon Water Department

 The award recognizes those communities that achieved excellence in community water fluoridation by maintaining a consistent level of fluoridated water throughout 2012.
 For 2012, a total of 1,791 public water systems in 34 states received these awards, including 3 in New Hampshire.

 “Community water fluoridation is one of the most effective ways that communities can prevent tooth decay in children and adults,” stated Dr. Katherine Weno, DDS, JD, Director, CDC Division of Oral Health.
 “Our current research shows that people living in communities with fluoridated water have about 25% fewer cavities.